All posts

 Most Roblox games run on three types of scripts: a server script that holds game state (money, scores, inventory), a local script that handles player input and UI, and module scripts that hold shared logic.
 With an AI plugin, you describe what you want and it writes all three.

-Read How to Generate Lua Scripts with AI for Roblox for the full breakdown, but the short version is: open Revix in Studio, type "set up the server-side tycoon state for the pizza shop — track money, owned upgrades, and player progress with DataStores," and let it create the files in ServerScriptService.
+Read How to Generate Lua Scripts With AI for Roblox Studio for the full breakdown, but the short version is: open Revix in Studio, type "set up the server-side tycoon state for the pizza shop — track money, owned upgrades, and player progress with DataStores," and let it create the files in ServerScriptService.

-The AI doesn't just generate one script — it understands the place's structure, places scripts in the right services, and wires them up.
+The AI doesn't just generate one script — it reads the place's structure, places scripts in the right services, and wires them up.
 When you change something later ("add a sales-multiplier upgrade that doubles income for 60 seconds"), it edits the existing files rather than rewriting from scratch.

 Step 3: Generate the 3D models